boveus/blog/content/blog/guide-to-burp-suite.md

 ## Generating Intruder Payloads with ysoserial and Ruby

 Ysoserial is a powerful tool that is used to create gadget chains to exploit Deserialization vulnerabilities in Java.
-Basically, this will create a string of some kind that contains malicious code that can result in `Remote Code Execution` or other exploit conditions within a Java application.
+Basically, this will create a string of some kind that contains malicious code that can result in arbitrary code execution within a Java application.

-While attempting to exploit a vulnerability in a Java application, I wrote the following script to generate a text file of ysoserial payloads encoded in base64.
+While attempting to exploit a deserialization vulnerability in a Java application, I wrote the following script to generate a text file of ysoserial payloads encoded in base64.

-In addition to the ysoserial payload, this also uses 3 different payloads for each of the payloads.
-It also encodes the payloads in base64, which is commonly used by Java applications to receive a base64 encoded object.
+In addition to the ysoserial payload, this also uses loops through 3 different commands to include in each of the payloads.
+The three payloads tested 2 variations of a bash reverse shell that connects to a netcat listener, and one test for a command injection by seeing if I could create a file using the `touch` command.

+After generating the payload from ysoserial it encodes the output of the ysoserial command in base64, which is commonly used by Java web applications to receive a serialized object, and saves the resulting string to a new line of the text file.

 ```ruby
 require 'base64'